JamesClarke7283/chatgames_api/README.md

-# ChatGames
+# ChatGames API

 Inspired by the ChatGames plugin from minecraft.
-It adds chat messages to the game that ask for a response, if answered correctly then they get a reward.
+It adds the ability to chat messages that ask for a response, if answered correctly then they get a reward.

-## Builtin Games
-- **Unscramble**: Unscramble words given to gain a reward.
-- **Unreverse**: Unreverse words given to gain a reward.
-- **Fillout**: Fill out the words exactly to gain a reward.

 ## Commands
 Use `/chatgame toggle` to toggle visibility of the chat-game's to you.